BV-BRC/BV-BRC-Docs/docroot/news/2022/20220816-bv-brc-patric-redirect.rst

 **February 15, 2022 - BV-BRC Beta Release**

-* This release is complete and available at `BV-BRC <https://www.bv-brc.org>`_
+- This release is complete and available at `BV-BRC <https://www.bv-brc.org>`_

 **September 14, 2022 - BV-BRC Production Release**

-* The PATRIC website will automatically redirect users to the BV-BRC website
+- The PATRIC website will automatically redirect users to the BV-BRC website

-* The PATRIC website will still be available, but with minimal updates and maintenance
+- The PATRIC website will still be available, but with minimal updates and maintenance

-**December 14, 2022 - PATRIC goes offline**
-* The PATRIC website will permanently go offline
-* The patricbrc.org website domain will redirect to bv-brc.org

 .. raw:: html